Top Ten Reasons I’ll Never Support the #BlackLivesMatter Movement

 8 – They are anti-capitalism.
 Oh the irony of this declaration made by a movement that is the result of capitalism: “We are anti-capitalist.
 We believe and understand that Black people will never achieve liberation under the current global racialized capitalist system.”
 The videos that make us aware of police brutality are captured on phones that are a result of capitalism.
 The best way to elevate people out of material poverty?
 Capitalism.
 This system is why the United States is the most charitable nation.
 It seems the Black Lives Matter Global Organization has raked in $90 million (mostly from Corporate America) after a summer of “mostly peaceful” protests that have caused up to $2 billion worth of damage.
 Guess capitalism isn’t all that bad.

 9 – Colin Kaepernick supports it.
 A “biracial” adoptee, Kaepernick is now obsessed with his “blackness.”
 He idolizes the late murderous Fidel Castro and Che Guevara and worships Malcolm X (just see his social media feeds).
 Malcolm X was anti-integration, pro-violence and a member of the virulently racist Nation of Islam (who forced him out).
 Kaepernick makes millions from Nike.
 The shoe and sports apparel company’s entire Executive Leadership Team (as of June 5, 2020) is white.
 Isn’t this white supremacy???
 Also, Nike makes its shoes in China–the most murderous regime in the world.
 Kaepernick, of course, is completely silent on that.
 But you know, #SocialJusticeWarrior.

 10 – Apparently, not all black lives matter.
 Pro-abortion BLMF declared: “We deserve and thus we demand reproductive justice [aka abortion] that gives us autonomy over our bodies and our identities while ensuring that our children and families are supported, safe, and able to thrive.”
 Aborted children don’t thrive.
 BLM groups announced “solidarity” with “reproductive justice” groups back in February 2015 (see the solidarity statement).
-You cannot simultaneously fight violence while celebrating it.
+You cannot simultaneously fight violence while celebrating the most indefensible form of it.